 |Written by Paul D. Race for and|

 For many people, nothing brings interest and nostalgia to a Christmas village like a moving train.
-Now Bachmann's O-scale trains that run on two rail (HO-gauge) track have made the combination easy, fun, and affordable.
+Bachmann's O-scale trains that run on two rail (HO-gauge) track made the combination easy, fun, and affordable.
 In spite of the Christmas paint jobs, these are not toys; they are detailed, accurate models of real trains that once ran in real cities in North America.
 Even better, Bachmann chose to model trains and streetcars that look like they belong with most Christmas village structures such as those from Lemax and Dept. 56.
 The trains on this page mostly are decorated with Christmas colors.
 However, Bachmann also makes On30 trains in other color schemes that you would enjoy running all year 'round.

 For those without enough room to put a circle of track around their Christmas villages, Bachman has made a streetcar set that has a reverse mechanism, so your Christmas trolley can go back and forth automatically.
 It comes and goes, but at the moment is still in stock.
 The Bachmann streetcars will run fine on a circle of regular HO track, too, so if you want something ittybitty around the tree or a table, this might be a good choice.

 Note about Availability and Pricing: Although I try to keep an eye on things and to recommend products that are reasonably available, the model train market does fluctuate, and any product on this page may change price or become unavailable without prior notice.
 In fact, I've inadvertently caused a "rush" on several products just by listing them on these pages (sometimes within a few weeks).